Permissive Information-Flow Analysis for Large Language Models: Analysis and Discussion

 \subsection{Limitations}

 Our label propagator is able to improve on the baseline label by more than 50\% and 85\% in two realistic datasets.
 However, this improvement comes with the cost of an increased number of LLM calls (discussed in Section~\ref{subsec:computational_cost}).
-We now highlight other limitations associated with our label propagator.